An Essential Guide to Your First Credit Card

 Here are some different factors to consider when comparing credit cards:

-• Credit score: There are credit cards available for consumers across the credit spectrum, but many are specifically designed for certain credit score ranges.
+• Credit score: There are credit cards available for consumers across the credit spectrum, but many are specifically designed for borrowers in certain credit score ranges.
 Make sure you're comparing cards where you have a good chance of approval.
+You can check your credit scores for free to understand where you stand.

-• Rewards: If you're considering rewards credit cards, look at the rewards rate or rates—some cards offer a flat rate on everything, while others may offer tiered rewards based on spending categories or even rewards categories that rotate every few months.
+• Rewards: If you're considering rewards credit cards, look at the rewards rates.
+Some cards offer a flat rate on everything, while others may offer tiered rewards based on spending categories or even rewards categories that rotate every few months.
 You'll also want to compare sign-up bonuses and what it takes to earn them.

 • Card benefits: Think about what other perks you want with your credit card.
 If it's a 0% intro APR promotion, compare promotion lengths.
 If it's travel benefits, compare how valuable the perks are, how usable they are and whether they fit your travel habits.